ibm-cloud-docs/devsecops/devsecops-configuring-zap-scans.md

 ## Configuring ZAP scan for CC pipeline
 {: #zap-scan-for-cc}

-These are the additional parameters required to run ZAP scans inside the [CC pipeline](/docs/devsecops?topic=devsecops-devsecops-cc-pipeline#devsecops-cc-pipeline-dynamic-scan).
+These are the additional parameters that are required to run ZAP scans inside the [CC pipeline](/docs/devsecops?topic=devsecops-devsecops-cc-pipeline#devsecops-cc-pipeline-dynamic-scan).

 |Name |Type	|Description |Required or Optional |
 |:----------|:------------------------------|:------------------|:----------|